Bitbucket Auto Deploy with Pipelines (CI/CD)

 To implement automated deployment with Bitbucket CI/CD, we first need to have a repository configured in cPanel or any remote hosting server.
 Visit this post Configure Bitbucket Repository in cPanel to set up a Bitbucket repository and generate SSH keys.
 We will use the same repository in this post.

 We will be using the ssh-run 0.4.3 pipe to run bash commands on the remote server.
 So make sure SSH access is enabled on the remote server.
-Let us dive into configuring continuous deployment with Bitbucket pipelines.
+Let us dive into configuring continuous deployment with Bitbucket Pipelines.
 Follow these simple steps to deploy a pipeline in Bitbucket and push changes to the remote server:

 Step 1: Enable Bitbucket Pipelines